Performance Analytics – Definition, KPIs, Use Cases, and Process

 DescriptiveWhat happened?Understand past performance

-DiagnosticWhy did it happen?Identify causes
+DiagnosticWhy did it happen?Identify root causes

 PredictiveWhat may happen next?Forecast outcomes